DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-25-adding-primary-navigation-to-the-service.md

 ### Changing organisation

-If the user belongs to multiple organisations, we include a way to choose and change their organisation.
+If the user belongs to multiple organisations, they can select which organisation they want to view and easily switch between them.

 The organisation ‘switcher’ sits above the primary navigation.
 It includes the name of the current organisation and a ‘change organisation’ link.